 6,000 domestic fires a year are caused by faulty electrics.
 You should be made aware of the draw of each of your appliances so that it does no overload the circuit.
 Each circuit has a maximum loading capacity.
 Try to adhere to one plug in one socket.
 If you use extension leads don’t overload them.

-Know Your Exit Plan
+Know Your Exit Plan after your Smoke Alarm Activates

 The ideal way to exit your home is as you would do normally, use the front or back doors to get out quickly.
 Don’t collect anything of value, get out as quickly as possible.
 Should you experience smoke stay low as the air you need to breath is trapped close to the floor.